Help us insure the future of the Lincoln City Libraries by naming the Foundation for Lincoln City Libraries in your will or estate plan.

 What if I have stock or other assets to donate to the Foundation for Lincoln City Libraries?

 Do not sell any assets for purposes of making a gift before speaking to your professional advisors.
 You may incur a greater tax liability on the proceeds of the sale, thus reducing the net amount you have available to donate to charity.
 To minimize tax liability, you may be better served by an outright donation of the asset to the Foundation for Lincoln City Libraries.
-To transfer stock, contact our office for the DTC number.
+To transfer stock, contact our office.

 How can I contact a representative of the Foundation to discuss my Estate Plan?